iokaps/bomb/spec.md

 ## Timer Settings

-The host can configure two simple settings:
+The host can configure these settings before starting a game.
+Settings are locked during preparation and after questions are ready (use Cancel/Change Settings to modify).

 1. **Fuse Duration** (10-60 seconds): How long the bomb timer lasts before exploding.
 2. **Reset on Pass** (toggle):
    - **Enabled**: Timer resets to the fuse duration when the bomb is passed.
    - **Disabled**: Timer continues counting down (hot potato style).

+## Question Settings

+The host can also configure question generation:

+1. **Difficulty** (1-5): Controls how hard the generated questions are.
+2. **Tricky Questions** (toggle): When enabled, distractor options become more plausible (independent of difficulty).

 ## Core Gameplay Loop

 1. **Lobby**: Players join via QR code or link.
-2. **Start**: Host selects theme, language, and game mode, then starts the game.
+2. **Prepare**: Host selects theme, language, timer settings, and question settings, then prepares the game (questions are generated with progress shown).
+3. **Start**: Host starts the game, a short countdown plays, and the game begins.
-3. **The Bomb**: A random player is assigned the bomb.
+4. **The Bomb**: A random player is assigned the bomb.
-4. **Action**: The bomb holder must answer a trivia question.
+5. **Action**: The bomb holder must answer a trivia question.
    - **Correct**: The bomb is passed to another random player.
    - **Incorrect**: A new question is presented.
-5. **Explosion**: If the fuse timer runs out, the bomb explodes, and the holder is eliminated.
+6. **Explosion**: If the fuse timer runs out, the bomb explodes, and the holder is eliminated.
-6. **Win Condition**: The game continues until only one player remains.
+7. **Win Condition**: The game continues until only one player remains.

 ## Technical Architecture